BarakXYZ/Unreal-Motions/README.md

 I'm heavily inspired by Vim Motions, and so I'm definitely gonna expand this plugin in the near future with more ergonomic tools! 🚀

 ## Contributing 🤝
-Bug reports and feature suggestions are welcome!
+Bug reports, PR's and feature suggestions are welcome!

 ## Thank You! ❤️
 - [BenUI](https://github.com/benui-dev) and the Discord community for their support